AI Agent System

 | Jocasta | CRM | Contact management, relationship intelligence |

-Jocasta runs through the DenchClaw gateway on the Mac (port 18789) with its own configuration profile.
-It has direct access to Mac-native services and the Affinity CRM integration.
+Jocasta runs through the DenchClaw gateway on the Mac (port 1977) with its own configuration profile.
+She has direct access to Mac-native services and the Affinity CRM integration.
+Named after the Jedi archivist, because someone has to remember everyone’s birthday.

 Model Configuration